What is a parent application?

 What is a divisional application?

-While divisionals and continuations are practically the same, a “divisional” technically refers to a child application containing originally filed claims that were not pursued in the parent.
 For example, a common scenario may involve a parent application that originally included both apparatus and method claims.
 In response to a Restriction Requirement where the patent examiner requires the applicant to pick one or the other, the applicant may elect apparatus claims in the parent, for example, and then file a divisional to pursue the non-elected method claims.

 How can an applicant make strategic use of parent and child patent applications?